jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   Use this Stratagem at the start of any battle phase.
 Select one CANOPTEK unit in your army - it gains the **Reanimation Protocols** special rule until the end of the battle round.

-  ### 4. Safety Override (1CP)
+  ### 4. Safety Override (2CP)
-  Use this Stratagem at the start of any battle phase.
-Select one of your units that has the **Reanimation Protocols** special rule.
-The unit immediately becomes unexhausted but cannot benefit from this special rule until the end of the battle round.
+  Use this Stratagem during your Command phase.
+Select one of your units that has the **Reanimation Protocols** special rule - this unit cannot benefit from this special rule until the end of the battle round.
+However, once until the end of the battle round, this unit can use the following effect: This unit can performing the Advance, Follow or Full Shooting action without needing to become Exhausted.

   ### 5. Dynastic Heirlooms (1CP)
   Use this Stratagem before the battle, when you are mustering your army, if your WARLORD has the NECRONS keyword.